After a bad night's sleep I had to lie there and listen to somebody's motorhome start up and leave about 08:00.

-Soon afterwards we watched a bit of BBC television live.
+Soon afterwards we watched a bit of BBC television live via the internet.
 It was the news channel and they were featuring a protest march about funding for the NHS.
 Now the simple fact is the NHS will never have enough money, medical procedures are advancing do rapidly that funding cannot keep pace.
-Add to that the problem of health tourists and the half-hearted attempts by grossly overpaid managers to chase payment from foreigners who fly in and get, due to our sloppy procedures, free health treatment beforeflying back home without paying.
+Add to that the problem of health tourists and the half-hearted attempts by grossly overpaid managers to chase payment from foreigners who fly in and get, due to our sloppy procedures, free health treatment before flying back home without paying.

-Add to that uncontrolled mass immigration under Blair's government, with annual influx figures reaching 600,000 at its peak, then there's little wonder the service is on its knees.
+Then add to that the uncontrolled mass immigration under Blair's government, with annual influx figures reaching 600,000 at its peak, then there's little wonder the service is on its knees.